cybermaggedon/gnucash-uk-vat/README.md

 ## Licence

-Copyright (C) 2020, 2021, Cyberapocalypse Limited
+Copyright (c) 2020-2021, Cyberapocalypse Limited Copyright (c) 2021-2022, Accounts Machine Limited

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by